 § 21108.
-STATE AGENCY, BOARD OR COMMISSION; APPROVAL OF DETERMINATION TO CARRY OUT PROJECT: NOTICE: CONTENTS: PUBLIC INSPECTION: POSTING
+STATE AGENCY, BOARD OR COMMISSION; APPROVAL OF DETERMINATION TO CARRY OUT PROJECT; NOTICE; CONTENTS; PUBLIC INSPECTION; POSTING

 - (a) If a state agency approves or determines to carry out a project that is subject to this division, the state agency shall file a notice of determination with the Office of Planning and Research.
 The notice shall identify the person or persons in subdivision (b) or (c) of Section 21065, as reflected in the agency's record of proceedings, and indicate the determination of the state agency whether the project will, or will not, have a significant effect on the environment and shall indicate whether an environmental impact report has been prepared pursuant to this division. - (b) If a state agency determines that a project is not subject to this division pursuant to subdivision (b) of Section 21080 or Section 21172, and the state agency approves or determines to carry out the project, the state agency or the person specified in subdivision (b) or (c) of Section 21065 may file notice of exemption with the Office of Planning and Research.
 A notice filed pursuant to this subdivision shall identify the person or persons in subdivision (b) or (c) of Section 21065, as reflected in the agency's record of proceedings.
 A notice filed pursuant to this subdivision by a person specified in subdivision (b) or (c) of Section 21065 shall have a certificate of determination attached to it issued by the state agency responsible for making the determination that the project is not subject to this division pursuant to subdivision (b) of Section 21080 or pursuant to Section 21172.
-The certificate of determination may be in the form of a certified copy of an existing document or record of the state agency. - (c) A notice filed pursuant to this section shall be available for public inspection, and a list of these notices shall be posted on a weekly basis in on the internet website of the Office of Planning and Research.
-Each list shall remain posted for a period of 30 days.
-The Office of Planning and Research shall retain each notice for not less than 12 months. - (d) A notice filed by a state agency pursuant to this section shall be filed electronically with the Office of Planning and Research.
+The certificate of determination may be in the form of a certified copy of an existing document or record of the state agency. - (c) A notice filed pursuant to this section shall be available for public inspection on the internet website of the Office of Planning and Research for not less than 12 months. - (d) A notice filed by a state agency pursuant to this section shall be filed electronically with the Office of Planning and Research.
 The state agency is not required to mail a printed copy of the notice to the Office of Planning and Research.